Have You Tried Post-It® Notes?

 Then, ask him if he wants to learn a strategy to help make it easier in class.
 Start by practicing at the dinner table.

-The strategy is to put a small stack of post-it notes and a pen or pencil on his desk at the beginning of every class in school.
+The strategy is to put a small stack of Post-It® notes and a pen or pencil on his desk at the beginning of every class in school.
 Encourage your child to write down any comments, thoughts, or questions that are distracting him from paying attention to the lesson, the directions or the conversation.
 He can capture anything that comes to his mind, or even doodle on the paper when he needs a fidget.

-The simple post-it note becomes a masterful strategy to stop your child from interrupting in school.
-It helps him reminder that he is practicing ‘not interrupting’ and ‘waiting his turn’ to talk.
+The simple Post-It® note becomes a masterful strategy to stop your child from interrupting in school.
+It helps him remember that he is practicing ‘not interrupting’ and ‘waiting his turn’ to talk.
 As an added benefit, he may find that he’s captured an idea that would be a good topic for a writing assignment, or that all of his questions were eventually answered.
 Most of all, it brings awareness to this process for him, and a strategy to help him learn to manage himself over time.